Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/02-validate.md

 1. Copy the 8-character code shown to your clipboard, then control-click the link to visit [https://microsoft.com/devicelogin](https://microsoft.com/devicelogin) in a new browser tab.

-1. Select the account with Username and from Skillable Lab window.
-Click "Continue" at the `are you sure?` prompt, and then close the tab.
+1. Select the account with the Username shown in the Skillable Lab window.
+Click "Continue" at the `are you sure?` prompt, and then close the tab

 1. Back in the Terminal, press Enter to select the default presented subscription and tenant.